pbayer/DiscreteEventsCompanion.jl/docs/src/examples/queue_mmc_sm.md

 # M/M/c with State Machines

-Here we implement simple state machine as actors.
-As seen before we define first the states and events and a state machine body:
+Here we implement a simple state machine as an actor.
+As  before we define first states and events and a state machine body:

 ```julia
 using DiscreteEvents, Printf, Distributions, Random